May J.: Early life

 May J. was born as Mei Hashimoto on June 20, 1988, in Yokohama, Japan.
 The "J" in her name comes from the Persian name "Jamileh" (جمیله), meaning "beautiful".
-She knows how to speak four languages, including Persian, Japanese, English and Spanish.
+She is fluent in four languages, including Persian, Japanese, English and Spanish.

 May J.'s Iranian mother refused to acknowledge her Persian roots due to perceived negativity towards Iranians in Japan and May J. grew up forbidden to speak the Persian language.
 Believing she was American, she discovered her true heritage on a chance overhearing of a conversation between her mother and grandmother.
 During her formative middle school years she began listening to Iranian singers Googoosh and Afshin and has later said she hopes to debut in Iran.

 At the age of 14, May J. was successful at a Sony Music Japan audition and soon signed onto Sony Music.
 While waiting to make her major label debut, May J. was a dancer for Aaron Carter's Japanese concert and was featured on the track Luyva: Another Episode from Sphere of Influence's album Big Deal, credited simply as May.

 A childhood fan of Christina Aguilera and Whitney Houston she then came to admire Canadian rock singer Avril Lavigne, winning a MTV lookalike contest as Avril.
 She began listening to R&B while studying at the American School in Japan, from which she graduated in 2007 following a period of balancing her studies and her singing career.